 Until the 1960s the formations were called the Sow and Pigs – Muttonbird Island being the sow and the stacks the piglets.
 Then, in a flash of marketing brilliance, they were renamed the Apostles.
 By some divine intervention the name soon evolved into The Twelve Apostles – even though you could only see nine at the time.

 But how many you can count depends on where you stand and what you include; there are actually as many as 30 stacks stretched along the coast, but not all are visible from the viewing areas.
 It’s a work in progress.

-In January 1990 the children’s song “London Bridge Is Falling Down” became reality when the rock formation linking the London Bridge to the mainland collapsed.
-Two wild-eyed tourists had to be rescued by police helicopter.
-Then, at 9.18am on July 3, 2005, one of the Apostles had its last supper.
+At 9:18am on July 3, 2005, one of the Apostles had its last supper.
 Onlookers reported that the stack shimmied and shuddered a bit, fractured and then imploded before sliding into the ocean.
-The 12th Apostle went from a magnificent 50m stack to a pile of rubble in seconds.
+The 12th Apostle (known as Judas) went from a magnificent 50 metre stack to a pile of rubble in seconds.

-The Twelve Apostles Marine NP includes some of Victoria’s most spectacular underwater scenery, including dramatic underwater arches, canyons, fissures, gutters and deep sloping reefs.
+The Twelve Apostles Marine National Park includes some of Victoria’s most spectacular underwater scenery, including dramatic underwater arches, canyons, fissures, gutters and deep sloping reefs.

 Dependent on where you’re located, tour packages to the Twelve Apostles differ in terms of price and length.